RyanFin/Game_Programming_Tutorials/README.md

     - Pointer: Enemy* pBadGuy = new Boss();
         - Structure of pointer declaration: <*Pointer Type*>* pointer_Name = new objectBeingPointedTo();
         - Where the Enemy class is the base class, and Boss is the derived class.
 The member function void taunt() const; will output results for the *pointer type*: this is *early binding*.
 Using the *virtual* keyword to create a member function: void virtual VTaunt() const; will result in an output that is called based on the *type* of object being pointed to, not fixed by pointer type: this is *late binding*.
+        - **If you have any virtual member functions in a class, you should make the destructor virtual, too!**

 ## TroubleShooting